 From January through March 2022, we are pleased to present two programs that launch our partnership with Dr. Andrea Fatona’s Centre for the Study of Black Canadian Diaspora.
 Working with two talented emerging curators, Temple Marucci-Campbell and Fabiyino Germain-Bajowa – both 4th year undergraduates from OCADU – these programs draw from the holdings of both Vtape and our sister organization the Canadian Filmmakers Distribution Centre.
 Both curators have found titles that are historically significant as well as super contemporary to reveal the aspirations and the strength of Black Canadian media artists.

-Please join us on the Vtape website for these dynamic ON-LINE events.
-STREAMED HERE
+Please join us on the Vtape website for these dynamic ON-LINE events, STREAMED HERE

 One title from each program is presented each Wednesday at 7PM ET and will continue to be available for the following week until the next title rolls out.
 Each curator will be introduced by Dr. Fatona and her program will begin with a LIVE ON-LINE introduction by the emerging curator followed by the first title in her program.
 After the final title plays, there will be a LIVE ON-LINE conversation between the curator and the featured artists.

-curated by Temple Manucci-Campbell
+TO REMEMBER AND REPAIR, curated by Temple Manucci-Campbell

 Through Temple Marucci-Campbell’s program, she explores the nuances of a legacy in the wake of trauma, and how a ruptured legacy ignites alternative methods of remembering.
 Remembering through the interconnectivity of language and bodies while also acknowledging the disparity, breathes new life into existing legacies.
 Marucci-Campbell considers the question of legacies as it pertains to Black diasporic people.
 How can ruptured legacies survive within ourselves?
 How can they be nurtured?
 TM-C